bookingactivities/booking-activities/readme.txt

 * Fix - "No events" message not displayed if no availability dates were set
 * Fix - Notifications text area was not full width
 * Fix - The hook bookacti_booking_deleted may not be triggered after booking group deletion
+* Dev - Flag when the WC order is new to avoid sending the same notifications twice
 * Dev - Move the onkeypress attributes from the HTML elements to a js file
 * Dev - Rename data-unit attributes to data-duration-unit
 * Lib - Update FullCalendar to 6.1.1